Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Introduction

 \section{Introduction}

 The groundbreaking detection of gravitational waves (GWs) by the LIGO and Virgo collaborations \cite{LIGOScientific:2016aoc, LIGOScientific:2017vwq} opened a new avenue for investigating gravity in extreme regimes, particularly around black holes.
-This discovery has not only confirmed the theoretical foundations of General Relativity (GR), but also led to constrain a wide range of alternative gravity theories, many of which have been pushed further into the shadows~\cite{Ezquiaga:2017ekz, Creminelli:2017sry}.
+This discovery has not only confirmed the theoretical foundations of General Relativity (GR), but also led to constraining a wide range of alternative gravity theories, many of which have been systematically ruled out~\cite{Ezquiaga:2017ekz, Creminelli:2017sry}.
 The next generation of GW observatories, including upgrades to current detectors and new facilities such as LISA, the Einstein Telescope and Cosmic Explorer~\cite{LISA:2017pwj, Punturo:2010zz,Gupta:2023lga,Evans:2021gyd}, will significantly enhance the ability to detect potential deviations from GR~\cite{Berti:2015itd,Ezquiaga:2018btd,Yunes:2013dva,Lagos:2024boe,LIGOScientific:2018dkp,Bellini:2017avd}.

-A simple and well-motivated way to extend Einstein's theory is to introduce an additional scalar field alongside the metric tensor.
-This scalar degree of freedom adds dynamics beyond GR and can lead to modified gravitational interactions, while preserving many of the fundamental symmetries of the original theory.
-Theories that include such an additional field fall under the broad class of Scalar–Tensor (ST) theories, in which gravity is mediated jointly by the usual spin-2 graviton and a spin-0 scalar mode.
+One way to extend Einstein's theory is to introduce an additional scalar field alongside the metric tensor.
+Depending on the nature of the coupling between the scalar field and the gravitational field, the scalar degree of freedom acts as a source term that does not change the underlying gravitational theory or it could lead to genuine modifications of the gravitational interaction, while preserving many of the fundamental symmetries of the original theory; this class of gravity models is known as Scalar–Tensor (ST) theories, in which gravity is mediated jointly by the usual spin-2 graviton and a spin-0 scalar mode.
+Over the years, such models have offered a flexible framework for probing deviations from standard GR, with applications mainly in the cosmological setting, i.e. for early (and late) time cosmic acceleration~\cite{Cusin:2017mzw,Khoury:2003rn,Nakamura:2020ihr,Salzano:2017qac,Lombriser:2015sxa,Sakstein:2017xjx,Li:2012dt}.

-Over the years, such modified gravity theories offered a flexible framework for probing deviations from GR, with applications in both astrophysical and cosmological contexts.
-They have been widely employed as effective theories for early (and late) time cosmic acceleration providing models for inflation, dark energy and have also been investigated as mechanisms for screening gravitational modifications at local scales~\cite{Cusin:2017mzw,Cusin:2017mzw,Khoury:2003rn,Nakamura:2020ihr,Salzano:2017qac,Lombriser:2015sxa,Sakstein:2017xjx,Li:2012dt}.
-In the strong-field regime, these theories support precision tests of gravity and can model environmental effects in compact binary systems, such as interactions with surrounding matter or scalar backgrounds, for instance, a binary moving through a diffuse medium~\cite{Dyson:2024qrq,Dyson:2025dlj}.